 Using a molecular pathological epidemiology database, these researchers determined that risk of CTNNB1-negative cancer was significantly higher with greater BMI and lower with increased physical activity level.
 These researchers found no association between either BMI or physical activity level and CTNNB1-positive cancer risk.

 Inflammatory bowel diseases such as ulcerative colitis and Crohn disease also carry an increased risk of developing colorectal adenocarcinoma.
 The risk for developing colorectal malignancy increases with the duration of inflammatory bowel disease and the greater extent of colon involvement.

-Although the incidence and mortality from colon cancer have been on a slow decline over the past 20 years in the United States, colorectal cancers remain the third most common cancer, the second most common cause of cancer-related mortality in US men, and the third most common cause of cancer-related mortality in US women.
+Although the incidence and mortality from colon cancer have been on a slow decline over the past several decades in the United States, with the incidence accelerating to 3% annually from 2003 to 2012, colorectal cancers remain the third most common cancer, the second most common cause of cancer-related mortality in US men, and the third most common cause of cancer-related mortality in US women.
 The American Cancer Society estimates that 95,520 new cases of colon cancer will be diagnosed in the United States in 2017.
 Estimates for mortality from colon and rectal cancer (the two are combined because of classification difficulties) are for 50,260 deaths in 2017.

 Worldwide, colorectal cancer is the second most common in cancer in women (614,000 cases, 9.2% of all cancers) and the third most common in men (746,000 cases, 10.0% of the total).
 Geographically, the incidence varies as much as 10-fold.
 The highest estimated rates are in Australia/New Zealand (per 100,000 population, 44.8 in men and 32.2 in women), and the lowest in Western Africa (per 100,000 population, 4.5 in men and 3.8 in women).